jbailinua/gravhopper/README.md

 ## Installation

 The code does not yet fully incorporate setuptools, so for now you will need to manually place the package in a subdirectory of the code that uses it.
-This is high on the priority list!
+Fixing this is high on the priority list!
 Until then:

 1. Clone or download the git repository
 ```